m4k3r-org/wp-cluster/readme.md

 * Moved option to disable wp-login.php access to Advanced Tab since a user could potentially lock themselves out that way.
 * Added Contextual Help to Settings page a placeholder for General Help, and examples for Theme Development and JavaScript helpers.
 * Added "No Thumbnail" image placeholder to skin selection for skins that do not have a thumbnail.
-* Updated flawless_theme::load( $name, $type ) to handle different asset types.
+* Updated Flawless::load( $name, $type ) to handle different asset types.
 Default is PHP file library, but $type of image can be specified as well.
 * Fixed issue with Header Login notifications not being displayed on login errors and password reset.
 * Improved the way Child Theme and Skin stylesheet options are handled.
 Stylesheet options are now stored in $flawess[current_theme_options] which is created from combination of Child Theme and Skin.
 Child Themes can now declare Google Fonts.
 * Added array_merge_recursive_distinct() to $flawless variables so variable can be defined with default settings prior to options being loaded form DB.
 * Flawless Version is now combined with Child Theme version, if set, for asset URLs.
 Core version is stored in Flawless_Core_Version.
-* flawless_theme::load() function now checks all Asset Directories for a library.
+* Flawless::load() function now checks all Asset Directories for a library.
 * Developer Note: Action flawless_loaded renamed to flawless::loaded

 = 0.0.8  =